-- Volunteers who are 18 years old or older need to complete and sign the Volunteer Participation Agreement and Acknowledgement of Risks [pdf] portion of the application form only.
+- Volunteers who have no affiliation with the UofSC and are 18 years old or older need to complete and sign the Volunteer Participation Agreement and Acknowledgement of Risks [pdf] portion of the application form only.

 What do I need to do to host a minor in my laboratory?

-If you are a Principal Investigator and plan to host a minor who will participate in any activity in your laboratory, please complete the application [pdf], submit to your DEpartment Chair for approval, then submit to firstname.lastname@example.org.
+If you are a Principal Investigator and plan to host a minor who will participate in any activity in your laboratory, please complete the Minor Application [pdf], submit to your Department Chair for approval, then submit to firstname.lastname@example.org.
 EH&S will review the application and confirm if the proposed plan of activities conforms with the policy.

 After EH&S review is completed and finds that volunteer work conforms with the policy, is the minor applicant approved to work in my laboratory?